ianwhite/html_class_merge/README.md

 - Are there **scopes** that further divide the html classes?
 For example, a background colour group should not ovveride a *hover* background colour group, but within the *hover* scope, background colour groups should apply in the same way
 - Some html classes marked as **important** should not be overridden by subsequent html classes in the same group

-By default `HtmlClassMerger` provides a way of configuring what html classes are in a **group**, and what groups **replace** other groups.
+By default `HtmlClassMerge::GroupedMerge` provides a way of configuring what html classes are in a **group**, and what groups **replace** other groups.

-`HtmlClassMerger` provides template methods for determining **scope**, and whether a html class is **important**, which implementations can make use of.
+`HtmlClassMerge::GroupedMerge` provides template methods for determining **scope**, and whether a html class is **important**, which implementations can make use of.

-`TailwindClassMerger` extends the above with the knowledge of important and scopes.
+`HtmlClassMerge::TailwindMerge` extends the above with the knowledge of important and scopes.

 ## Installation